Soumyadeep-Basak/Soumyadeep-Basak/README.md

 <h1 align="center">Hi 👋, I'm Soumyadeep Basak</h1>
-<h3 align="center">I’m a tech enthusiast focused on developing innovative machine learning and deep learning models</h3>
+<h3 align="left">I’m a tech enthusiast focused on developing innovative machine learning and deep learning models</h3>

-- 🔭 I’m currently working on **I’m currently focused on developing and training machine learning and deep learning models, honing my skills in building predictive algorithms and exploring innovative approaches to AI.**
+- 🔭 I’m currently focused on **developing and training machine learning and deep learning models, honing my skills in building predictive algorithms and exploring innovative approaches to AI.**

-- 🌱 I’m currently learning **I’m currently expanding my knowledge in advanced AI and Deep Learning, exploring cutting-edge techniques and methodologies to push the boundaries of what's possible in the field.**
+- 🌱 I’m currently expanding my knowledge in  **advanced AI and Deep Learning, exploring cutting-edge techniques and methodologies to push the boundaries of what's possible in the field.**

-- 👯 I’m looking to collaborate on **I’m looking to collaborate on -- Open-Source ML/DL Projects -- Kaggle Competitions**
+- 👯 I’m looking to collaborate on **-- Open-Source ML/DL Projects -- Kaggle Competitions**

 <h3 align="left">Connect with me:</h3>
 <p align="left">